 Suppose you have $10,000,000 to invest and 10-year treasury bonds are yielding 3% annually.
 This means you could invest all $10,000,000 into treasuries, considered a very safe investment, and spend your days at the beach collecting checks.
 What if you were presented with an opportunity to sell your treasuries and instead invest in a Class A office building with multiple tenants?
 A quick way to evaluate this potential investment property relative to your safe treasury investment is to compare the cap rate to the yield on the treasury bonds.

 Suppose the acquisition cap rate on the investment property was 5%.
 This means that the risk premium over the risk-free rate is 2%.
 This 2% risk premium reflects all of the additional risk you assume over and above the risk-free treasuries, which takes into account factors such as:

 - Broader supply and demand fundamentals in the market for this particular asset class.

 - Underlying economic fundamentals of the region including population growth, employment growth, and inventory of comparable space on the market.

-When you take all of these items and break them out, it’s easy to see their relationship to the risk free rate and the overall cap rate.
-It’s important to note that the actual percentages of each risk factor of a cap rate and ultimately the cap rate itself are subjective and depend on your own business judgement and experience.
+When you take all of these items and break them out, it’s easy to see their relationship with the risk-free rate and the overall cap rate.
+It’s important to note that the actual percentages of each risk factor of a cap rate and ultimately the cap rate itself are subjective and depend on your own business judgment and experience.

 Band of Investment Method